-What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? characteristics promoted by the financial product are attained.
-The use of proceeds of the bonds is used to measure the attainment of each of the environmental and or social characteristic promoted by this financial product.
+What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

+The ISS ESG Corporate Rating is used to measure the attainment of each of the environmental and or social characteristic promoted by this financial product.